 Accelerate Neighborhood Climate Action is a Community Forum Program that gathers residents to create shared, place-based climate action on a block-by-block, neighborhood-by-neighborhood level.
 The Denver program has been supported since its inception in 2015 by a collaboration of three partner organizations: Capitol Hill United Neighborhoods (CHUN), Metro State University of Denver (MSUDenver) Department of Earth and Atmospheric Sciences, and ICA-USA.
 Each Climate Forum promotes individual, planet-friendly activities, as well as specific, self-selected group action plans based on each neighborhood’s specific, identified environmental needs.
-Each forum is led by a ToP or IAF facilitator and organized by a local neighborhood planning committee.
+Each forum is led by a professional facilitator and organized by a local neighborhood planning committee.

 We know that 11% of the methane in the atmosphere is the result of human excess—much of which can be eliminated by composting.
 We also know that behaviors of food reclamation, and oil-based transportation modes can be personally modified.
 We recognize that the foundational need for impacting climate change is to change culture through changing values and human behavior.
-How did we do that?
+How are we doing that?

 The Forming Stage: The city of Denver has 79 neighborhoods.
 The initiating committee for the program began with a demonstration event with participants from 22 of the neighborhoods, and with seven resource organizations including groups like Denver Water and the EPA.
 Partner organizations included Capitol Hill United Neighborhoods (CHUN) and Metro State University of Denver- Department of Earth and Atmospheric Sciences(EAS) , and the ICA.
 Each performed a specific function for each forum.
 This new committee consisted of eight members.
 During the first year of the program, students from the EAS department were trained in the ICA’s Image Change and Forum methods and in the procedure for setting up a Forum in a neighborhood.